Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 "Not yet."

 Kessler just grunted and jerked a thumb towards the workshop's only computer.
-Drew shrugged, passing off the gesture---brusque even by Kessler's terse standards---as the product of stress and a near-miss with death, and opened the security camera footage.
+Drew shrugged, passing off the gesture - brusque even by Kessler's terse standards - as the product of stress and a near-miss with death, and opened the security camera footage.

 He wasn't remotely surprised when, two hours before the start of shift, eight minutes of footage turned out to be corrupted.
 ___